clicktruck/aws-actions/docs/USAGE.md

 Setup a couple of environment variables of the same name, then use the [gh-set-secrets.sh](https://github.com/clicktruck/scripts/blob/main/gh-set-secrets.sh) script with the `--include-route53-static-credentials` option to do that.

-Likewise, when creating the DNS zones (using the dispatch workflows above), make sure you are entering those same credentials as inputs.
+Likewise, when creating the DNS zones (using the dispatch workflows below), make sure you are entering those same credentials as inputs.
 You'll need to do this before attempting to create a cluster or workshop environment.

 ## Guides